 - 5.1.
-All academies will seek to identify a pupil's needs at the earliest opportunity.
-Each pupil's current skills and levels of attainment will be assessed on entry, building on information from the home, previous settings and Key Stages, where appropriate.
-Teachers will also make regular assessments of the progress of all pupils and identify those who need additional support or adjustments.
+All academies will seek to identify a child's needs at the earliest opportunity.
+Each child's current skills and levels of attainment will be assessed on entry, building on information from the home, previous settings and Key Stages, where appropriate.
 Teachers, together with the academy's SENCO, may consider the following: - 5.1.1.
-Is a pupil's progress significantly slower than that of their peers starting from the same baseline? - 5.1.2.
-Does a pupil fail to match or better their previous rate of progress? - 5.1.3.
-Is a pupil failing to close the attainment gap between themselves and their peers? - 5.1.4.
+Is a child's progress significantly slower than that of their peers starting from the same baseline? - 5.1.2.
+Does a child fail to match or better their previous rate of progress? - 5.1.3.
+Is a child failing to close the attainment gap between themselves and their peers? - 5.1.4.
 Is the attainment gap widening? - 5.1.5.
-Does the pupil have a disability under the Equality Act 2010 that may require reasonable adjustments to be made? - 5.1.6.
-Does the pupil lack progress with wider development or social needs? - 5.2.
-If a pupil is not making expected progress, high quality teaching should be used to target any areas of weakness.
-If difficulties persist, relevant teaching staff together with the SENCO should assess whether the pupil has SEN.
+Does the child have a disability under the Equality Act 2010 that may require reasonable adjustments to be made? - 5.1.6.
+Does the child lack progress with wider development or social needs?

+5.2.
+If a child is not making expected progress, high quality teaching should be used to target any areas of weakness.
+If difficulties persist, relevant teaching staff together with the SENCO should assess whether the child has SEN.